Request a call back

 Interested?

-If you wish to become an institutional Customer or want to learn more about the relevant services, feel free to contact Niko, our Vice President of Institutional Sales:
+If you wish to become an institutional Customer or want to learn more about the relevant services, feel free to contact Henrik, our Vice President of Institutional Sales:

-In case Niko is temporarily unavailable, please get in touch with Voima’s Customer care:
+In case Henrik is temporarily unavailable, please get in touch with Voima's Customer care:

 contact@voimagold.com +358 (0)9 612 1917